Ron Karkovice

 Ronald Joseph Karkovice (born August 8, 1963) is an American former professional baseball catcher.

 Drafted by the Chicago White Sox in the 1st round of the 1982 MLB amateur draft, Karkovice would make his Major League Baseball debut with the Chicago White Sox on August 17, 1986, and appeared in his final game on September 26, 1997.
-He was called "Officer Ron Karkovice" by White Sox broadcaster Ken "Hawk" Harrelson due to Karkovice's great defensive prowess in throwing out baserunner attempting to steal bases.
+Based on Karkovice's great defensive prowess in throwing out baserunners attempting to steal bases, White Sox broadcaster Ken "Hawk" Harrelson nicknamed him "Officer Karkovice," jokingly warning opponents that the catcher would catch them stealing.

 Early life

 When Karkovice was seven years old, his family moved to Florida after his father, who worked for United Airlines, was transferred.
 He began playing baseball in Little League at age eight.
 Karkovice later attended Boone High School in Orlando, where he first started catching at 14, and was teammates with Joe Oliver.
 He was named to the 1982 ABCA/Rawlings High School All-America First Team.
-Karkovice was inducted into Boone's hall of fame in 2004.
+Karkovice was inducted into Boone's Hall of Fame in 2004.